Ray Sadecki: New York Mets

-1975 season
+Later years and retirement

+Sadecki returned to the Cardinals when the Mets traded him and Tommy Moore for Joe Torre on October 13, 1974.
 His second tour of duty with the Cardinals did not last long.
 He appeared in only eight games, then he was traded.
 On May 28, 1975, Sadecki and Elias Sosa were dealt to the Atlanta Braves for Ron Reed and a player to be named later.
 At the end of the season, he was the player to be named later in an earlier deal between the Braves and the Kansas City Royals.

-Retirement

 He made three appearances for the Royals in 1976.
 Though he did not allow an earned run, in his third appearance he failed to convert a save against the New York Yankees, which led to a loss.
-Shortly afterward, he was released and he was signed as a Free Agent by the Milwaukee Brewers.
+Shortly afterward, he was released and he was signed as a Free agent by the Milwaukee Brewers.
 He finished out the season in the Brewers' bullpen, where he was 2–0 with a 4.34 ERA and one save.
 After the season, he re-signed with the Mets, but after just four appearances he was released in May 1977.